zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-13.md

 Donny: My mother suggested I make one now that I’m staying home with the kids and Sydney is going back to work.

 Helene: See this?
 This is my meal plan.
-I map out t he dinners I’ll be making each day.
+I map out the dinners I’ll be making each day.
 It helps me a lot.

 Donny: How?
 It seems like a lot of work.